|

-By Greg Tommasi
+Article supplied By Greg Tommasi

-served with 5RAR during its first tour as a forward
+service intake and served with 5RAR during its first

-scout.
-Upon his return to Australia, Vietnam remained
+tour as a forward scout.
+Upon his return to Australia,

-with him; flashbacks, depression, not being able to
+Vietnam remained with him; flashbacks, depression, not

-a wheel chair.
-Terry lived out the rest of his life in a
+and confined to a wheel chair.
+Terry lived out the rest

-nursing home.
-Sadly Terry passed away in March 2005.
-At
+of his life in a nursing home.
+Sadly Terry passed away

-the funeral it was standing room only.
-Along with his
+in March 2005.
+At the funeral it was standing room only.

-an article titled 'Dear Mum and Dad' in the Melbourne
+soldiers featured in an article titled 'Dear Mum and

-Age newspaper.
+Dad' in the Melbourne Age newspaper.

 In late